 - 1/4 teaspoon fresh ground pepper

-- 1/2 cup canola oil
+- 1/4 cup olive oil

 - 4 cups chopped romaine lettuce

-- 2 ripe tomatoes, seeded and diced
+- 1 large ripe tomato seeded and diced

-- 3/4 cup Monterey Jack, cut into small cubes
+- 3/4 cup Monterey Jack cut into small cubes

 - a few broken tortilla chips for topping

 - In a small bowl, whisk together the balsamic vinegar, dijon mustard, salt and pepper.
-Slowly add the oil while whisking until emulsified.
+Slowly add the olive oil while whisking until emulsified.

 - To a large bowl, add the romaine, tomato, beans, corn, cheddar, and Monterey Jack.
 Add the dressing to taste and toss to combine.